ferencberes/datawand-cli/docs/source/getting_started.rst

 Getting Started
 ===============

 **datawand-cli** can help you managing your Python data science pipelines.
-Before plunging into coding let's get familiar with our pipeline concept.
+Before plunging into the code let's get familiar with our pipeline concept.

 Terminology
 -----------